Zilch Acquisition Journey Optimisation

 Zilch is a BNPL company that offers customers subsidised credit with no interest or late fees.
 Think of Klarna but being able to use it wherever you want, in-store or online while being able to get up to 5% back in rewards as well.

 Zilch has over 5 million customers on the native mobile app and has become profitable after just 4 years.
-When I joined, Zilch wanted to continue the rapid growth and acquire more quality leads while increasing their understanding of the app.
+When I joined, Zilch wanted to continue the rapid growth and acquire more quality leads while educating new users on how to best utilize the app.

 Contribution